InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/sustainable-innersource-program.md

 * You are worried that key people will move on to new roles, momentum will be lost and silently die, or future leaders will stop supporting InnerSource.
 * You are an individual or organization who is concerned with the fragile state and future of highly-used and impactful InnerSource projects.
 [1] Sustain.
 2017. [https://sustainoss.org/assets/pdf/SustainOSS-west-2017-report.pdf](https://sustainoss.org/assets/pdf/SustainOSS-west-2017-report.pdf)
-* There is increasing quantity and decreasing quality of InnerSource projects at your organization are changing.
+* There is increasing quantity and decreasing quality of InnerSource projects at your organization.

 ## Forces